pbasnet0/todolistapp/1README.md

 ## About
 Made by Prateek Basnet.
-This app is for personal use and stores all data locally.
-See the About screen in the app for details.
+Made for personally use